 Using a Registry Cleaner or a Disk Cleaner, will not make your Windows PC run faster.
 It is just a matter of good housekeeping you should follow.

 From time to time, open your Control Panel and then the Uninstall Programs applet.
 Check all the installed software there.
-Did you install all of them or do you something new there?
+Did you install all of them or do you have something new there?
 If you have doubts about some of them, search for them by name on the Internet.
-Some of them could well be Potentially Unwanted Programs who may have got into your computer without your knowledge.
+Some of them could well be Potentially Unwanted Programs that may have got into your computer without your knowledge.
 Uninstall unwanted programs!

 If you need to install and try out a new program, create a system restore point first, then install the program.
 See if you want to keep it.
 If not, uninstall it and then go back to the created system restore point.
-Practical if you can do it within say a day.
-This way you wont have residual junk from the program remain on your system.
+Practical if you can do it within, say a day.
+This way, you won’t have residual junk from the program remain on your system.

-5] If you have bought a new Windows computer you really will have to exorcise it of all the Crapware that sadly gets installed on OEM machines, thanks to their manufacturers – all for some quick bucks.
+If you have bought a new Windows computer you really will have to exorcise it of all the Crapware that sadly gets installed on OEM machines, thanks to their manufacturers – all for some quick bucks.

-The Disk Defragmenter Tool runs as a low priority task in the background without affecting the performance of the computer.
+The Disk Defragmenter Tool runs as a low-priority task in the background without affecting the performance of the computer.
 It runs only when the machine is idle!
 It uses the Task Scheduler to automatically keep the hard disk defragmented.
 But the defrag tool only defragments files smaller than 64 MB, for according to Microsoft’s benchmarks, fragments of this size, which already consist of at least 16000 contiguous clusters, have a negligible impact on performance.
 So some of you, especially gamers, may want to consider using a third-party free Defragmentation Software.

 It is a good practice to check your hard disk drive for errors using a tool built into Windows called CHKDSK or Check Disk.
 In Windows 10, Microsoft has redesigned the chkdsk utility.
-The disk is periodically checked for file system errors, bad sectors, lost clusters, etc, during Automatic Maintenance and you now no longer need to really go and run it if you are running Windows 10.
+The disk is periodically checked for file system errors, bad sectors, lost clusters, etc, during Automatic Maintenance and you now no longer need to really go and run it if you are running Windows 11/10.

-Do all this, and you could have a smooth optimized Windows computer on your hands, that will remain as good as new, even after years of use.
+Do all this, and you could have a smooth, optimized Windows computer on your hands that will remain as good as new, even after years of use.